Dr. Wolfgang Engshuber, Chair

 Daniel has twenty years’ experience in the areas of collective bargaining, pension benefits and labour court representation.
 A Université de Montréal graduate in Industrial Relations, he is a registered Representative with Québec’s Financial Market Authority.
 Daniel is involved in pension fund administration and chairs the audit committee of a large public corporation’s pension fund.
 He sits on the Board of the Mouvement pour l’éducation et la défense des actionnaires, a local association promoting minority shareholder interests in Canada.

-Daniel is a member of the Membership, Ethics and Nomination committees.
+Daniel is a member of the Nominations, Elections oversight and Governance and ethics committees.

-Ann is a member of the Governance committee.
+Eric is a member of the Governance and ethics committee.

 - Areas of work